 Module-I of Session-I of Paper-I (Mathematical Abilities)

-- Number Systems: Computation of Whole Number, Decimal and Fractions, Relationship between numbers.
+- Number Systems: Computation of Whole Numbers, Decimals and Fractions, and Relationship between numbers.

 - Fundamental arithmetical operations: Percentages, Ratio and Proportion, Square roots, Averages, Interest (Simple and Compound), Profit and Loss, Discount, Partnership Business, Mixture and Alligation, Time and distance, Time and work.